 Recognizing the uniqueness of conducting Ordeals, guidance has been developed to assist lodges in the application of these policies in the conduct of Order of the Arrow Ordeals.
 This information is available here.

-View guidance regarding the application of Youth Protection policies to Ordeals
+View guidance regarding the application of Safeguarding Youth policies to Ordeals

 Youth Leadership Opportunities